dragomano/sass-embedded-php/README.md

 | includeSources | bool   | Include source code in map                 | true or false                                  |
 | sourceMapPath  | string | `inline`, URL, directory, or file path for source map |                                         |

-Options can be set either for the entire compiler at once or for a specific method separately:
+Options are passed only as an `Options` object, either for the entire compiler or for a specific method call:

 ```php
 use Bugo\Sass\Options;